 Admittedly, cooking the Golden Corral version is tricky to achieve the exact same flavor.
 However, you will be able to make a version that’s just as tender – I’m talking “melt in your mouth” style meat!

 Do you have a favorite recipe for cooking a pot roast?
-Let us know on our social media pages.
+Let us know in the comments.